- Advantages over Urine MC+S

 - Note that stale urine can become alkaline – thus you should check if the urine has been left fro any period of time

-- These re produced by bacteria; and thus raised levels indicate UTI.
+- Nitrites are produced by bacteria; and thus raised levels indicate the presence of bacteria in the urine.
 Accuracy may be affected in symptomatic patients, and patients on antibiotics.

 - This shows the concentration of solutes in the urine; and is thus a measure of the ability of the kidneys to concentrate fluids.